HMS Boomerang (1889)

 HMS Boomerang was an Sharpshooter-class torpedo gunboat of the Royal Navy, originally named HMS Whiting, built by Armstrong Whitworth, Elswick, Tyne and Wear and launched on 24 July 1889.
 Renamed Boomerang on 2 April 1890, she formed part of the Auxiliary Squadron of the Australia Station.

 Service details

+She was at Sheerness in April 1891.
 Boomerang arrived in Sydney with the squadron on 5 September 1891.
-Lieutenant and commander Edward Matthew Hale was appointed in command on 15 February 1900.

 She left the Australia Station on 22 August 1904.
 She was sold for £1,900 in July 1905 at Portsmouth.